 Independent India's constitution banned discrimination on the basis of caste, and, in an attempt to correct historical injustices and provide a level playing field to the traditionally disadvantaged, the authorities announced quotas in government jobs and educational institutions for scheduled castes and tribes, the lowest in the caste hierarchy, in 1950.

 In 1989, quotas were extended to include a grouping called the OBCs (Other Backward Classes) which fall between the traditional upper castes and the lowest.

 In recent decades, with the spread of secular education and growing urbanisation, the influence of caste has somewhat declined, especially in cities where different castes live side-by-side and inter-caste marriages are becoming more common.

 In certain southern states and in the northern state of Bihar, many people began using just one name after social reform movements.
 Despite the changes though, caste identities remain strong, and last names are almost always indications of what caste a person belongs to.

 What about job quotas?

-In recent years, there have been demands from several communities to be recognised as OBCs - over the past few days, at least 18 people have been killed in violent protests by the Jat community in Haryana and last year, the Patel community led huge protests in Gujarat demanding access to caste quotas.
+In recent years, there have been demands from several communities to be recognised as OBCs - in 2016 there were violent protests by the Jat community in Haryana and the Patel community led huge protests in Gujarat in 2015 demanding access to caste quotas.

 Both are prosperous and politically dominant communities, but they support their demand for caste quotas by saying large numbers in their communities are poor and suffering.